- You Are Here:

 Subfacility of Northeast Community Park

-Frisco's first skate park is the second largest in Texas at more than 47,000 square feet.
+Frisco's first skate park is largest in North Texas at more than 47,000 square feet.
 Features include street and terrain course with multiple lines, rails, bowls, half pipe, and more.

 HOURS OF OPERATION: 8:00 a.m. to 10:00 p.m.